estebantosoni/BookStore/README.md

 This project is made with .NET 7, but has support for .NET 8.
 It is a layered project that uses ASP.NET Core MVC, the repository pattern, and is connected to SQL Server.

 ## Database:
 Thanks to EntityFramework Core, when you run the project, the database is automatically generated with all its tables, fields and a default admin.
-Before running the project, make sure to add your server name to the connection string within the appsettings.json file.
+Before running the project, make sure to add your server name to the connection string of the ```appsettings.json``` file (inside of BulkyWeb).

 ## External services:
 On the one hand, Stripe is used to simulate payments.
 On the other hand, Facebook and Google are used to authenticate users.